 A corset is the essential foundation to every Phillipa Lepley wedding dress.
-The designer has become recognised globally for this specific feature in her dresses, with a reputation of enhancing every bride’s figure creating the most beautiful silhouette.
+The London designer has become recognised globally for this specific feature in her couture dresses, with a reputation of enhancing every bride’s figure, creating the most beautiful silhouette.

 “A Phillipa Lepley corset is so defining,” says Phillipa Lepley.
 “It can mould a bride’s body and redefine her shape.
 We can pad out hips, raise the waist, lift the bust to create more space between the bust and waist.
 We can make the body any shape we want.”